ibm-cloud-docs/quantum-computing/run_job.md

 ## Before you begin
 {: #run-program-byb}

 You need a circuit to submit to the program.
-To learn how to create circuits by using Qiskit, see the [Circuit basics tutorial](https://docs.quantum.ibm.com/guides/circuit-construction){: external}.
+To learn how to create circuits by using Qiskit, see the [Map problem to quantum circuits and operators guide.](https://docs.quantum.ibm.com/guides/map-problem-to-circuits){: external}

 ## Run the job